Recommended Landscape Photography Gear

 Also, carry extra batteries and flash cards.

-Also, consider some sort of business card, like the stellar and inexpensive offerings from Moo.com to share with other photographers and prospective clients.
+Also, you may some sort of business card, like the stellar and inexpensive offerings from Moo.com to share with other photographers and prospective clients.

 Finally, I don’t use neck and hand straps while the camera is on the tripod.
 The reason is, many outdoor situations involve wind and having your camera move around because the strap is blowing in the wind, only exacerbates blur, which is the opposite of your goal to get sharp images.